Elsapro/wikijs/employment/networking.md

        Order through Staples, Office Max, Vistaprint.com, etc.

 - No one likes to be used, really what do you want?
-  1. Why are  you here?
+  1. Why are  you here, because right now  you are probably a total stranger?
 				a.
 To  make new friend?
 				b.
 To learn more about a certain company/person?
+				c.
+Why should anyone reach out and help you?

 - Bartering is an age old tradition, what say you?
    1. How can you offer the usage of your skills in a volunteer capacity?